-Answer: Docker allows you to use the same versioning and packaging that platforms like Git and NPM offer for your server applications.
+- Docker allows you to use the same versioning and packaging that platforms like Git and NPM offer for server applications.
 Since Docker containers are just a single instance of Docker images, version tracking different builds of your container is a breeze.
-It’s also much easier to manage all of your dependencies because everything is contained.
+Also, it's much easier to manage all of your dependencies because everything is contained.

-You wouldn’t have to think about reconfiguring the server or reinstalling any of the dependencies if you were to connect another server to your cluster.
-You may share the container files with everyone after you’ve designed it, and they’ll be able to get your software running smoothly with just a few commands.
-With container orchestration or management platforms like Swarm and Kubernetes, Docker makes running multiple servers a breeze.
+- You wouldn't have to think about reconfiguring the server or reinstalling any of the dependencies if you were to connect another server to your cluster.
+With container orchestration or management platforms like Swarm and Kubernetes, Docker can run multiple servers with ease.

-If you want to run different applications on a single VPS, Docker will help you save money.
+- If you want to run different applications on a single VPS, Docker will help you save money.
 If each app has its own set of dependencies, the server will quickly become cluttered.
-Docker allows you to run several different containers on the same server without the process of one affecting the others or of the host.
+Docker allows you to run several different containers on the same server without worrying about a container affecting the other containers or the host.

 19. What can you use Docker for?

+- Docker simplifies the development process by allowing developers to operate in structured environments and using local containers to deliver the software and services.
+CI/CD workflows benefit greatly from containers.
+Take the following scenario as an example: A group of programmers run programs locally and use Docker containers to share the programs with their colleagues.
 They use Docker to deploy their applications and run automated and manual tests in a test environment.
-Developers should correct bugs in the development environment before deploying on the test environment for further testing or validation.
-When the testing is done, it’s only a matter of pushing the modified Image to the manufacturing environment to bring the patch to the consumer.
+Also, the programmers fix bugs in the development environment before deploying the programs to the test environment for further testing or validation.
+When the testing is done, it's only a matter of pushing the modified Image to the manufacturing environment to bring the patch to the consumer.

-The container-based Docker framework enables highly portable workflows.
-They can run on a developer’s desktop, in a data center on physical or virtual machines, on cloud providers, or in a hybrid environment.
+- The container-based Docker framework enables highly portable workflows.
+Docker containers can run on a desktop, data center, cloud, or hybrid environment.

-Because of Docker’s portability and lightweight design, it’s also simple to dynamically handle workloads, scale them up or down in near real-time as business needs dictate.
-Docker is a compact and fast application.
+- Because of Docker's portability and lightweight design, it can handle workloads dynamically and scale them up or down in real-time.

-It provides a better, cost-effective solution to hypervisor-based VMs, allowing you to make better use of your compute resources.
-Docker is ideal for high-density environments as well as medium and small deployments where more can be accomplished with fewer resources.
+- It provides a better, cost-effective solution to hypervisor-based VMs, allowing you to make better use of your computing resources.
+Docker is ideal for high-density environments as well as medium and small deployments where limited resources are available.

-Via scripting or direct Command-Line commands, the CLI uses Docker APIs to monitor or communicate with the Docker daemon.
-The underlying API and CLI are used by many other Docker applications.
-Docker objects such as images, volumes, etc., are generated and controlled by the daemon.
+With scripting or CLI commands, the CLI client uses Docker APIs to monitor or communicate with the Docker daemon.
+Many other Docker applications use the underlying API and CLI.
+Also, it is the daemon that creates and controls Docker objects such as images, volumes, and so on.

 21. Explain namespaces in Docker.

 Answer: A namespace is a Linux functionality that ensures the partitioning of OS resources is mutually exclusive.
 Namespaces provide a layer of separation between containers, which is the central principle behind containerization.
 The namespaces in Docker ensure that containers are portable and have no effect on the underlying host.
-PID, User, Mount, Network, etc., are examples of namespaces that Docker currently supports.
+PID, User, Mount, and Network are examples of namespaces that Docker currently supports.

 22. How can you scale containers in Docker?

-Answer: Docker containers can indeed be scaled or expanded to any number of containers, from a few hundred to thousands or millions.
-The only stipulation is that the containers need memory and an operating system at all times, and these should not be limited as Docker scales.
-We can use Docker compose or swarm to manage the scaling of Docker containers.
+Answer: We can scale and expand Docker containers to any number of containers, from a few hundred to thousands or millions.
+The only stipulation is that the containers need memory and an operating system at all times.
+Also, there should be no limitation on memory and OS as Docker scales.
+We can use Docker Compose or Docker Swarm to manage the scaling of Docker containers.